 Risk Based Audit Framework (RBAF)

 - 1.0 Introduction

-This support will target multiple public- and private-sector partners to demonstrate these technologies and showcase Canadian capabilities.
-These partnerships will involve integrating hydrogen-compatible technologies and hydrogen production, storage and distribution technologies with fuel cell and related portable, stationary and mobile applications in a microcosm of a hydrogen economy.
+This support will be targeted at multiple public- and private-sector partners to demonstrate these technologies and showcase Canadian capabilities.
+These partnerships will involve integrating hydrogen compatible technologies and hydrogen production, storage and distribution technologies with fuel cell and related portable, stationary and mobile applications in a microcosm of the hydrogen economy.
 Results of this initiative will include real-world experience and expertise; early market adoption of hydrogen technologies and infrastructure needed to support their wide-spread use; and increased consumer and investor awareness.

 Given the importance of social/behavioural change in the acceptance of new technologies, increased consumer and investor awareness and understanding of these new technologies and their uses are critical.
 There are significant technical, social, institutional and market barriers that cannot be overcome without government assistance.